clustervision/trinityX/doc/user_management.rst

 User management in a TrinityX cluster
 =====================================

-User management in TrinityX is handled by a utility called obol.
+User management in TrinityX is handled by a utility called *obol*.
 Obol is a simple wrapper around LDAP commands to update the local LDAP directory installed by default.
 It supports both user and group management almost the same way those would be handled by the default Linux utilities.